-As a matter of general policy, supervisors at all levels will provide an open door for discussion and a receptive ear and will review all employee suggestions or complaints concerning our work practices and procedures.
+As a matter of general policy, supervisors at all levels will provide an open door for discussion and a receptive ear and will review all employee suggestions or complaints concerning work practices and procedures.

 If an employee wishes to make an informal complaint about something other than illegal activity, it should be done immediately after the incident has occurred or the issue has arisen.
-We consider an open discussion between employee and supervisor as the first step in the Complaint Procedure.
+An open discussion between employee and supervisor is the first step in the Complaint Procedure.
 The supervisor must respond to the complaint in a timely manner.
 If the supervisor does not resolve the complaint within a reasonable time frame or if the employee disagrees with the supervisor's solution, the employee may appeal directly to a manager.

 At this point, the complaint must be written down, with the nature of the complaint clearly outlined.
-(See Appendix H, Form 2 for the "Internal Complaint Form".)
+(See Appendix H for the "Internal Complaint Form 2".)
 The manager will investigate the complaint and notify the employee, in writing, of a decision within a reasonable amount of time.
 If the complainant employee disagrees with the manager's decision, the complainant employee may direct complaints to People Services.

-As a last resort, an employee may take a complaint to the Executive Vice President or Chief Executive Officer.
-That Officer's decision constitutes the Organization's final word on the matter.
-Complaints regarding the Chief Executive Officer should be submitted to the Organization's Board of Directors which shall comply with the procedures outlined above.
-The Board's decision regarding these complaints are also final.
+As a last resort, an employee may take a complaint to the Principal or Area Superintendent.
+That officer's decision constitutes the organization's final word on the matter.
+Complaints regarding the Principal or Area Superintendent should be submitted to the organization's Chief Executive Officer, or the attorney of the school if the complaint is about the CEO which shall comply with the procedures outlined above.
+The CEO or the attorney of the school's decision regarding the complaints is also final.

 Complaints will not be disclosed to anyone except those persons involved in resolving the matter.
-While confidentiality cannot be guaranteed by the Organization, employees shall be free from retaliation of any kind for making good faith complaints.
+While confidentiality cannot be guaranteed by the organization, employees shall be free from retaliation of any kind for making good faith complaints.